Hello Friends,

 What’s Next?

-My journey continues to reveal Unexpected Joy with an upcoming short film based on “Powered by the Pivot.
+My journey continues to reveal Unexpected Joy with picture books and a film based on “Powered by the Pivot

 “Enough”